What kind of apples are best for canning applesauce? Maybe you like extra sweet or extra tart?

 Pin This to Find Later

-Source: The National Center for Home Food Preservation.
+Source: The National Center for Home Food Preservation and Ball

 Is there any issue or concern with leaving the peels on the apples, removing the core, and then using an immersion blender to pulverize the peels?